josefdigital/forestmq/README.md

 ⚠️ Production ready in v1.0.0

 ### Project Status
-🎉 Forest MQ is now usable for test / hobby projects or the curious.
+🎉 ForestMQ is now usable for test / hobby projects or the curious.

 ### Features
 - TCP ✅